esp-rs/book/src/introduction/hardware-overview.md

 The crates under the `esp-rs` organization include support for the [ESP32, ESP32-S, ESP32-C, ESP32-H and ESP32-P Series SoCs][espressif-socs].

 > ⚠️ **Note**:  The ESP8266 is not supported.
-However, you can replace it with an ESP32-C3, which is pin-compatible with the ESP8266.
+However, you can replace it with the pin-compatible ESP32-C3.

 Each SoC has its own unique features while sharing some common traits.
 To select the appropriate chip for your project, please use the [ESP Product Selector][product-selector].